RafaFT/100-days-of-code/r1-log.md

 ### R1D24 - 2019/06/12
 * Started writing the content of the Worksheet writer classes.
 Created the metaclass WorksheetWriter, and it's children, CdiWriter, SelicWriter, IpcaWriter and TrWriter.

+### R1D25 - 2019/06/13
+* Actually finished all of the worksheet writer classes.
+The program is almost finished.